13 Step Path

 knew there were feminine images of deity that we could relate to because

-these images been suppressed and hidden from our view for hundreds of years,
+these images were suppressed and hidden from view for hundreds of years,

-except in the Catholic Church where the people insisted on keeping her, so
+except in the Catholic Church where many insisted on keeping the Blessed Virgin,

-embracing images that speak to us as women can be crucial to healing our lives.
+images that speak to us as women can be crucial to the healing our lives.
+My Greek

-My Greek and Italian ancestors would agree.
-Even though they were converted
+and Italian ancestors would agree.
+Even though they were forced into Catholicism,

-There are those too who do not find comfort in male images of deity at all and
+There are women who do not find comfort in male images of deity,

-true identification with the feminine and a spirituality that mirrors their own
+personal identification with the feminine or a spirituality that mirrors our

-experiences in the world, a place that brings inspiration, comfort and healing,
+circle can be a safe place that provides inspiration, comfort and healing,

 while reflecting our beauty, power, intelligence and sacredness as women.

-Our 13 Steps & 13 Traditions were created out of this growing need because
+The 13 Steps and Traditions of The Sacred Circle were created out of a

 Healing can be difficult for women in environments that are male-dominated,

-especially since many of these systems made us sick and dysfunctional in
+especially since many of these systems made us sick, dysfunctional, and

-the first place.
-Patriarchy makes us feel there is something wrong with us,
+codependent in the first place.
+Patriarchy makes us feel there is something

-when in fact, there is something wrong with the system
+wrong "WITH US" when in reality there is something terribly wrong with

-and our futile efforts to adjust to it.
+the patriarchal system we are living in and our futile attempts to adjust to it.

 When creating the 13 Step Path for The Sacred Circle...